Laws of Quantum Programming: A Framework of Quantum Programming

-Intuitively, each $C\in\mathbf{QC}$ represents a circuit with quantum wires $\mathit{qv}(C)$.
-The circuit constructs introduced in the above definition are explained as follows. \begin{enumerate}\item[(i)] The circuit $C_1;C_2$ in clause (2) stands for the sequential composition of circuits $C_1$ and $C_2$.
-Indeed, if $C_1$ and $C_2$ do not share quantum variables; that is, $\mathit{qv}(C_1)\cap \mathit{qv}(C_2)=\emptyset$, we can also define their parallel composition $C_1\otimes C_2$.
-But $C_1;C_2$ and $C_1\otimes C_2$ are semantically equivalent whenever $\mathit{qv}(C_1)\cap \mathit{qv}(C_2)=\emptyset$.
-So, the parallel composition is not included in the above definition. \item [(ii)] The quantum if-statement defined in Eq. (\ref{q-mux}) has been extensively discussed in the previous literature \cite{Alt05, Ying12, Sab18, Yuan, Bich, Voi23}.
-The condition (\ref{coin-cond}) means that $\overline{q}$ is a system external to all $C_i$ $(i=1,...,d)$.
-Semantically, quantum if-statement (\ref{q-mux}) is a quantum multiplexor (i.e. a multi-way generalisation of conditional) \cite{Markov}.
-A multiplexor can be understood as a switch that passes one of its data inputs through to the output, as a function of a set of select inputs.
-Here, $\overline{q}$ is the select register, and if $\overline{q}$ is in state $|\psi_i\>$, then a quantum datum $|\varphi\>$ is inputted to the corresponding circuit $C_i$ and an output $|\varphi_i\>$ is obtained at the end of $C_i$.
-A basic difference between classical and quantum multiplexors is that the quantum select register $q$ can be in a superposition of $|\psi_i\>$ $(i=1,...,d)$, say $\sum_{i=1}^d\alpha_i|\psi_i\>$.
+Intuitively, each $C\in\mathbf{QC}$ represents a circuit with quantum wires $\qvar(C)$.
+In other words, the type of $C$ is $\type(C)=\bigotimes_{q\in\qvar(C)}\hs_q$, and as will be seen in Definition~\ref{def-c-sem}, the semantics of $C$ is a unitary operator on $\type(C)$.
+The circuit constructs introduced in the above definition are explained as follows. \begin{enumerate} \item[(i)] The circuit $C_1; C_2$ in Clause (\ref{circ-seq}) stands for the sequential composition of circuits $C_1$ and $C_2$.
+Indeed, if $C_1$ and $C_2$ do not share quantum variables; that is, $\qvar(C_1)\cap \qvar(C_2)=\emptyset$, we can also define their parallel composition $C_1\otimes C_2$.
+But $C_1; C_2$ and $C_1\otimes C_2$ are semantically equivalent whenever $\qvar(C_1)\cap \qvar(C_2)=\emptyset$.
+So, the parallel composition is not included in the above definition. \item [(ii)] The quantum $\kif$-statement defined in Eq. (\ref{q-mux}) has been extensively discussed in the previous literature~\cite{Alt05, Ying12, Sab18, Yuan, Bich, Voi23}.
+The condition (\ref{coin-cond}) means that $\qbar$ is a system external to all $C_i$ $(i=1,...,d)$.
+Semantically, a quantum $\kif$-statement (\ref{q-mux}) is a quantum multiplexor (i.e., a multi-way generalisation of conditional)~\cite{Markov}.
+A multiplexer can be understood as a switch that passes one of its data inputs through to the output, as a function of a set of select inputs.
+Here, $\qbar$ is the select register, and if $\qbar$ is in state $|\psi_i\>$, then a quantum datum $|\varphi\>$ is inputted to the corresponding circuit $C_i$ and an output $|\varphi_i\>$ is obtained at the end of $C_i$.
+A basic difference between classical and quantum multiplexors is that the quantum select register $\qbar$ can be in a superposition of $|\psi_i\>$ $(i=1,...,d)$, say $\sum_{i=1}^d\alpha_i|\psi_i\>$.
 In this case, the output is then $\sum_{i=1}^d\alpha_i|\varphi_i\>$, a superposition of the outputs of different circuits $C_i$ $(i=1,...,d)$.
-Therefore, the control flow of quantum if-statement is inherently quantum. \end{enumerate}
+Therefore, the control flow of a quantum $\kif$-statement is inherently quantum. \end{enumerate}

-For simplicity of presentation, let us introduce a syntactic sugar for quantum if-statement when some of the branches are $\mathbf{skip}$:
+For simplicity of presentation, let us introduce a syntactic sugar for quantum $\kif$-statement when some of the branches are $\iskip$: